 Cut up your old and out-of-fashion jeans and turn it into a sturdy DIY dog toy.
 Select the lower part of the legs and cut it lengthwise from the sides to open it wider.
 Roll it like a bar and then loop it together into a knot.
 What's great about this toy is that it has your scent, which your dog will surely love to play with!

 What dog doesn't like to play fetch?
 This ball launcher will help catapult your dog's favorite ball at a longer distance.
-He'll be so excited to chase after it and he’ll get plenty of exercises as well.
+He'll be so excited to chase after it and he’ll get plenty of exercise as well.

 6. Plush Ball

 A plush ball is so soft and safe to play while indoors but plush balls can be played outside too since it is machine washable and easy to clean or dry.
 This ball is usually made of lambs’ wool.

 7. Tether Tug